NHAS/wag/README.md

 `SessionInactivityTimeoutMinutes`: If a device has not sent data in `n` minutes, it will be required to reauthenticate, if -1 timeout is disabled

 `DatabaseLocation`: Where to load the sqlite3 database from, it will be created if it does not exist
+`Socket`: Wag control socket, changing this will allow multiple wag instances to run on the same machine
 `Issuer`: TOTP issuer, the name that will get added to the TOTP app
 `DNS`: An array of DNS servers that will be automatically used, and set as "Allowed" (no MFA)
 `Acls`: Defines the `Groups` and `Policies` that restrict routes